honzukka/Klokan/README.md

 # Klokan
-Evaluation tool for the Mathematical Kangaroo - WORK IN PROGRESS
+Evaluation tool for the Mathematical Kangaroo

 <h3>Technology Used:</h3>